John Tarnoff

-In 2012, he launched his Boomer Reinvention® career coaching program to support late career baby boomers looking to start sustainable second act or encore careers beyond traditional retirement.
-He is the author of the forthcoming book: "Boomer Reinvention: How to Create Your Dream Career after 50" (Reinvention Press, Los Angeles 2017).
+In 2012, he launched his Boomer Reinvention career coaching program to support late career baby boomers looking to start sustainable second act or encore careers beyond traditional retirement.
+He is the author of the book: "Boomer Reinvention: How to Create Your Dream Career after 50" (Reinvention Press, Los Angeles 2017).

 Tarnoff began his career in the mid-1970s working as a literary agent, and then as a film studio production executive and film producer.
 In these capacities, he was responsible for films including Diner, The Year of Living Dangerously, Pink Floyd The Wall, Bill & Ted's Excellent Adventure and The Power of One.
 A co-founder of Village Roadshow Pictures in 1988, he pioneered U.S./Australian co-productions in the late 1980s and early 1990s executive producing a handful of films including The Delinquents and Prisoners of the Sun.

-Branching into multimedia development in 1994, he licensed the interactive rights to Orwell’s Nineteen Eighty-Four and produced the video game Big Brother based on the book.
-He and director John Badham co-wrote the successful PC/PlayStation game WarGames, based on Badham's hit movie.
+Branching into multimedia development in 1994, he licensed the interactive rights to Orwell's Nineteen Eighty-Four and produced the video game Big Brother based on the book.
+He and director John Badham co-wrote the PC/PlayStation game WarGames, based on Badham's movie.

 From 1995 to 2003, with writer and artist Robit Hairman, he co-founded Talkie, Inc., a technology company that created online conversational animated characters for marketing, brand building, lead generation, customer service and training.
 Talkie created "Claire," Sprint PCS' automated customer service rep.

 Tarnoff holds a B.A. from Amherst College, and a M.A. in Spiritual Psychology from the University of Santa Monica.
 He grew up in New York and Paris, and lives in Los Angeles.